Ryamonster10/Ryamonster10/README.md

 - 👋 Hi, I’m @Ryamonster10
-- 👀 I’m interested in coding your face off.
+- 👀 I’m interested in coding, I like C, and it's varients.
-- 🌱 I’m currently learning (insert something to be learning here).
+- 🌱 I’m currently learning how to manage non deiban based linux distros.
-- 💞️ I’m looking to collaborate on your face.
-- 📫 How to reach me send a fax to me you idiot.
+- 📫 How to reach me... uhhh.... discord?